Site Network:Prison Policy Initiative|Prisoners of the Census

-Organizations and legislative bodies can make their views on the Census Bureau’s prison count and the practice of prison-based gerrymandering known through formal resolutions and recommendations.
+Formal resolutions and recommendations are an effective way for organizations and legislative bodies to oppose the Census Bureau’s prison count and prison gerrymandering.
 On this page, we provide some sample resolutions and links to adopted resolutions.

 “The Committee recommends that the Census Bureau prioritize conducting research as part of their 2020 Census planning to describe a process and the feasibility of implementing changes to the "usual residence" rule to provide a count in the 2020 Census of incarcerated persons at the pre-incarceration addresses, including identifying the best means of gathering such information and incorporating it into Census counts nationwide.